ivanbabko/goodrocket-css/README.md

 ### Tools

 Tools are mixins and functions that need to be available globally.
-For example, it can be a clearfix mixin or a function that provides access to colors defined in the global color palette map.
+For example, it can be a clearfix mixin or a function to access colors from the global color palette map.
 Any mixin or function that does not need accessing globally belongs in the partial to which it relates.
 The Tools layer comes after the Config layer because a function or a mixin may require one of the global variables as a default parameter.